Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Defining the observer and its camera

 \item The $Y^\mu$ direction is associated to the central vertical line of the screen in the sense that any photon hitting this part of the screen possesses a wavevector proportional to $u_\OBS - a ' Z^\mu - b Y^\mu$, where $a'^2 + b^2 = 1$ (same remark as for $a$ and $c$ above).

 \end{itemize}

-The exact association between a pixel of coordinates $(i, j)$ and the corresponding direction $N^\mu (i, j)$ is somewhat arbitrary and depends on the choice of projection we want to use.
+Moreover, we do not focus here on simulating images seen from a large distance, in which one can perform a flat sky approximation.
+Instead, the viewing angle of the picture is supposed to be of same order of normal viewing condition, an opening angle of $90^\circ$ being a relevant choice for this purpose.
+The exact association between a pixel of coordinates $(i, j)$ and the corresponding direction $N^\mu (i, j)$ is somewhat arbitrary and depends on the choice of projection one wants to use.
 A natural choice is spherical projection, which reproduces the exact view on the screen provided that the person viewing the screen is set at the proper position with respect to it, that depends on the view opening angle.
 When not at the proper position, any shape on the screen becomes distorted.
 For example, the circular silhouette of a Schwarzschild black hole no longer appears circular.
 In order to evade this problem, a natural choice corresponds to stereographic projection for which the circular shape of the black hole silhouette is always a circle on the screen.
-If one denotes $\alpha$ the opening angle of the picture along the horizontal direction, and $R$ and $C$ the number of rows and columns of the screen then the pixel coordinates $(i, j)$ of a given direction $N^\mu$ is given by
+We shall make this choice for flat projections.
+If one denotes $\alpha$ the half of the opening angle of the picture along the horizontal direction, and $R$ and $C$ the number of rows and columns of the screen then the pixel coordinates $(i, j)$ of a given direction $N^\mu$ is given by

 (The minus sign at the denominator of each formula comes from the signature convention we adopt here.)
-We assume here that the pixel coordinates ranges from $1$ to $C$ in along the horizontal direction, number $1$ being on the left, and from $1$ to $R$ in the vertical direction, from top to bottom.
+We assume here that the pixel coordinates ranges from $1$ to $C$ in along the horizontal direction, number $1$ being on the left, and from $1$ to $R$ in the vertical direction, from top to bottom, following the usual computer convention.
 In the usual case where both $R$ and $C$ are even, the center of the screen (i.e., $N^\mu = Z^\mu$) does not correspond to a pixel but to the common corner of the four adjacent central pixels of coordinates $(C/2, R/2)$, $(C/2 + 1, R/2)$, $(C/2, R/2 + 1)$ and $(C/2 + 1, R/2 + 1)$.
-We also assume that pixels are perfectly square, i.e, that pixel aspect ratio is exactly 1.
+We also assume that pixels are square, i.e, that pixel aspect ratio is exactly 1.
 In the case where one produces pictures with non square pixels such as for standard video formats (e.g., 576i~4:3, which has a pixel ratio of 12:11), then one has to rescale the second formula~(\ref{pix_j}) along the vertical direction according to the imposed pixel ratio.